Driver dies after Tesla goes airborne, flips over, police say - NewsBreak

 “After the initial impact, the Tesla left the roadway to the right, struck a guardrail, two traffic signs and a telephone pole before going airborne off the embankment above Interstate 40 east,” the news release said.

-The car flipped as it went off the overpass and landed across all three lanes of I-40, police said.TRENDING: JMU cancels rest of softball season after death of Lauren Bernett
+The car flipped as it went off the overpass and landed across all three lanes of I-40, police said.Barnacle-covered dolls wash up on US beaches

 The wreck was reported just before 4:15 p.m. along eastbound I-40 at the U.S. 15/501 overpass, which is also Durham Chapel Hill Boulevard, according to a Saturday night news release from Durham police.
 The crash closed the interstate for nearly four hours Friday afternoon.